szaimen/Nextcloud-NAS-Guide/README.md

 1. Type in `temporary` as **Share name**
 1. Now **select at least one SMB-user** that will get **access** to the share for now
 1. Now select that the share shall be **read only**
-1. After restartin Samba, the SMB-share should be successfully created!
+1. After restarting Samba, the SMB-share should be successfully created!
 1. Select that you **want to mount** the same directory to Nextcloud
-1. **You should now change the mount name of your directory for the usage in Nextcloud.
+1. **You should now change the name of your directory for the usage in Nextcloud.
 You should change it to `/`** (one forward-slash)
-1. Now choose that the mount shall be **not writeable** in Nextcloud
-1. Choose that you want to disable **sharing** for this mount
-1. Now deselect all Nextcloud users and groups in order to **mount the local storage to everyone**.
-1. Confirm that you want to **share the mount with everyone** (select `Yes`)
-1. Now everything should get set up automatically.
+1. Now everything should get set up automatically
-1. **Don't** enable Inotify
+1. **Don't** enable Inotify (and don't exit the script afterwards!)

-1. You should now remove the SMB-share again since it is not needed any longer:
+#### You should now remove the SMB-share again since it is not needed any longer:
 1. Choose to `Delete SMB-shares` from the same still open `SMB-share Menu`
 1. Select the just created share with name `temporary`
 1. Press `[Enter]` to delete it